afmklk/hacs-krmi-xcntr/README.md

 Copy `custom_components/kermi_xcenter` into your Home Assistant config directory.

 ## Configuration
-1. Log into the X-Center portal at https://portal.kermi.com/xcenterui/.
-After login, open the remote control interface for your system (click on the green button) and copy your installation ID from the browser URL.
+1. Log into the x-center portal at https://portal.kermi.com/xcenterui/.
+After login, open the remote control interface for your x-center system (click on the green button) and copy your installation ID from the browser URL.
 Look for the alphanumeric ID directly after `/XCenterUI/RemoteControlNew/de/DE/` formatted `XXXXXXXX-XXX-XXXX-XXXX-XXXXXXXXXXXX` (this is **not** identical to the serial number of your device).
 Save your installation ID somewhere for easier reference.
 Log out from the X-Center portal.
    ![Installation ID](/installation_id.png)
 2. In HA, go to **Settings → Devices & services**, click **Add Integration** and search for **Kermi X-Center**.
 3. In the config flow, paste the installation ID you just copied.